lx-is/lu/content/about.md

 description: "information on lx-is.lu."
 ---

-this is my personal website. i blog into the public void. its source code can be found at [lx-is/lu](https://github.com/lx-is/lu).
+this is my personal website. i blog into the public void. source available at [lx-is/lu](https://github.com/lx-is/lu).

 ### infrequently asked questions